 Tell Readline that the compspec generates filenames, so it can perform any filename-specific processing (like adding a slash to directory names, quoting special characters, or suppressing trailing spaces).
-This option is intended to be used with shell functions specified with -F.

-noquote Tell Readline not to quote the completed words if they are filenames (quoting filenames is the default).

-nosort Tell Readline not to sort the list of possible completions alphabetically.

-nospace Tell Readline not to append a space (the default) to words completed at the end of the line.

-plusdirs After any matches defined by the compspec are generated, directory name completion is attempted and any matches are added to the results of the other actions.

--A action The action may be one of the following to generate a list of possible completions:

-alias Alias names.
-May also be specified as -a.

-arrayvar Array variable names.

-binding Readline key binding names (see Section 8.4 [Bindable Readline Commands], page 122).

-builtin Names of shell builtin commands.
-May also be specified as -b.

-command Command names.
-May also be specified as -c.

-directory

-Directory names.
-May also be specified as -d.

-disabled Names of disabled shell builtins.

-enabled Names of enabled shell builtins.

-export Names of exported shell variables.
-May also be specified as -e.

-file File names.
-May also be specified as -f.

-function Names of shell functions.

-group Group names.
-May also be specified as -g.

-helptopic

-Help topics as accepted by the help builtin (see Section 4.2 [Bash Builtins], page 50).

-hostname Hostnames, as taken from the file specified by the HOSTFILE shell variable (see Section 5.2 [Bash Variables], page 73).

-job Job names, if job control is active.
-May also be specified as -j.

-keyword Shell reserved words.
-May also be specified as -k.

-running Names of running jobs, if job control is active.

-service Service names.
-May also be specified as -s.

-Valid arguments for the -o option to the set builtin (see Section 4.3.1 [The Set Builtin], page 61).

-shopt Shell option names as accepted by the shopt builtin (see Section 4.2 [Bash Builtins], page 50).

-signal Signal names.

-stopped Names of stopped jobs, if job control is active.

-user User names.
-May also be specified as -u.

-variable Names of all shell variables.
-May also be specified as command is executed in a subshell environment, and its output is used as the possible completions.
+This option is intended to be used with shell functions specified with $-F.$ noquote Tell Readline not to quote the completed words if they are filenames (quoting filenames is the default). nosort Tell Readline not to sort the list of possible completions alphabetically. nospace Tell Readline not to append a space (the default) to words completed at the end of the line. plusdirs After any matches defined by the compspec are gener- ated, directory name completion is attempted and any matches are added to the results of the other actions. -A action The action completions may be one of the following to generate a list of possible s: alias Alias names.
+May also be specified as -a . arrayvar Array variable names. binding Readline key binding names (see Section 8.4 [Bindable Readline Commands], page 127). builtin Names of shell built in commands.
+May also be specified as $-{\tt b}.$ command Command names.
+May also be specified as $\neg c.$ directory Directory names.
+May also be specified as -d. disabled Names of disabled shell builtins. enabled Names of enabled shell builtins. export Names of exported shell variables.
+May also be specified as $-{\tt e}.$ file File names.
+May also be specified as $-\texttt{f}.$ function Names of shell functions. group Group names.
+May also be specified as -g . helptopic Help topics as accepted by the help builtin (see Section 4.2 [Bash Builtins], page 51). hostname Hostnames, as taken from the file specified by the HOSTFILE shell variable (see Section 5.2 [Bash Variables], page 73). job Job names, if job control is active.
+May also be specified as $-{\tt j}.$ keyword Shell reserved words.
+May also be specified as $-\mathtt{k}.$ running Names of running jobs, if job control is active. service Service names.
+May also be specified as $-\mathbf{s}.$ setopt Valid arguments for the -o option to the set builtin (see Section 4.3.1 [The Set Builtin], page 62). shopt Shell option names as accepted by the shopt builtin (see Section 4.2 [Bash Builtins], page 51). signal Signal names. stopped Names of stopped jobs, if job control is active. user User names.
+May also be specified as -u. variable Names of all shell variables.
+May also be specified as $-\mathbf{v}.$ command is executed in a subshell environment, and its output is used as the possible completions.